-Go Green with your next Hardwood Floor Installation or Refinishing project in Los Angeles, CA
+Go Green with your next Sustainable Flooring Installation or Refinishing project in Beverly Hills, Pasadena or Los Angeles, CA

-If you love the richness and warmth of Wood floors but are concerned about depleting the environment in the process, try reclaiming a bit of history to get those beautiful floors without ravaging nature.
-Using salvaged Wood is the ultimate in recycling, and it’s a growing trend that’s not only eco-friendly but stylish, too.
+If you love the richness and warmth of Wood floors but are concerned about depleting the environment in the process, try reclaiming a bit of wood-floor history to get those beautiful floors without ravaging nature.
+Using salvaged Wood is the ultimate in recycling, and it’s a growing trend that’s not only eco-friendly flooring but stylish, too.
+Call to get started today!

 The reclaimed wood was originally harvested from the 1700s through the late 1800s, when the old-growth forests were exhausted.
 And that’s not a replaceable resource since old growth equals slow growth.
 It grew slowly due to larger trees above acting as a canopy and limiting sunlight and rainfall.
 That slowly grown Wood is much denser and stronger than other Wood, such as that from sustainable forests, which grows faster.